Tent pitching and Trefftz-DG method for the acoustic wave equation

 To do so, we need to introduce some standard DG notation.
 For a face $F=\partial K^+\cap \partial K^-$ shared by two elements $K^+,K^-\in\mathcal{T}_h(Q)$, we define the average $\al \cdot \ar$, jumps in space $\jl\cdot\jr_N$, and jumps in time $\jl\cdot\jr_t$, for scalar- and vector-valued functions as follows

 where $n_K=(\bm n_K^x,n_K^t)$ is the unit outer normal vector at $\partial K$ split into its space and time components.

-Across time-like faces, the information is passed by using centered fluxes, whereas, across space-like faces, the information is passed upward in time, resembling an up-wind scheme.
+Across time-like faces, the information is passed by using \ps{centered fluxes with jump penalization}, whereas, across space-like faces, the information is passed upward in time, resembling an up-wind scheme.
 More precisely, the fluxes on the inter-element faces are chosen as

 where $\alpha$ and $\beta$ are penalty parameters, which will be chosen constant (notice that they are needed on time-like and Dirichlet faces only).
 By $w^+$ and $w^-$ we denote the trace of the function $w$ on space-like faces from the adjacent element at higher and lower times, respectively.